makersden/homepage/src/posts/jamstack.md

 ### LOFTY CLAIMS!
 How is this achieved?

-Well, a static site is just a bunch of html files.
-You can just copy them up on to a Content Delivery Network and you have your new version deployed.
-No servers needed also means no scaling needed, and zero security concerns.
-Static files means a deployment is a simple upload and that your content is visible as fast as possible to users and friendly to all crawler bots.
+A static site is mostly just a bunch of html files and images.
+You can just copy them up on any Content Delivery Network and have a new version deployed

+Since no servers are involved, it also means no scaling needed, and zero security concerns.
+Just static files with pre-generated html means a deployment is a simple upload and that your content is visible as fast as possible to users and friendly to all crawler bots.

 ### That’ll take us back to the 90s in terms of Dev Experience and functionality.
 Can’t I have my modern React?